freeioe/freeioe_example_apps/README_EN.md

 Modbus Slave mode application, which provide the data to other software via modbus protocol

-## OPCUA Applications

-### OPCUA Server

-This application creates an opcua server, which offer all devices data from FreeIOE

-### OPCUA Client

-This application connect to an exists opcua server, then create device nodes and provide data from FreeIOE

-### OPCUA Client data collection

-This application connect to an device/software which is opcua server, reads the selected node's data value to FreeIOE

 ## MQTT Applications

 Those application are MQTT client application